 Highest Scoring Team

-As you’d expect, South American teams dominate the high scoring market with Brazil favourites at 3/1 with Bet365.
+As you’d expect, South American teams dominate the high scoring market with Brazil favourites at 3/1.
 A better option could be Argentina who have a soft opening group and two of the favourites for the Golden Boot in Lionel Messi and Sergio Aguero.

 The Argentines are at 7/2 with Winner Sports while Germany are Europe’s hottest contenders at 6/1 with BetFred.
-As an outside punt, the Netherlands have been free scoring in recent major tournaments and are available at a tempting 33/1 with Bet365.
+As an outside punt, the Netherlands have been free scoring in recent major tournaments and are available at a tempting 33/1.

-In South Africa in 2010, The Netherlands picked up the most yellow cards but are among the outsiders to do so again at 14/1 with Bet365.
+In South Africa in 2010, The Netherlands picked up the most yellow cards but are among the outsiders to do so again at 14/1.
 Argentina are the favourites at 10/1 with BetVictor but were relatively well behaved four years ago.

 This is a tough one to call but the discipline markets give you even more options to land a profit this summer.

 The last football World Cup in South Africa gave us just two penalty shoot outs – a very low figure compared to previous finals and you can back that same number for Brazil 2014 at odds of 12/5 with Ladbrokes.